 Due to the detailed videos and information on this website, the majority of vehicles are sold without the customer viewing in person and the vehicle is delivered to them.
 Vehicles are delivered on a flatbed transporter or trailer and come fully charged and ready to use.

 How much does delivery cost?

-Local deliveries are normally undertaken by ourselves and a transport partner does the longer distance deliveries.
+Local deliveries are normally undertaken by ourselves, with a transport partner doing the longer distance deliveries.
 We often deliver vehicles to customer's homes during the evenings or weekend.
 Outsourced deliveries normally take place 3-4 working days following receipt of full payment and completion of the battery lease transfer (if applicable).
 The 3-4 days notice is required by the transport company to schedule the delivery around other jobs, so they don't drive empty for too far.
 These deliveries are mostly during working week hours and only an AM or PM timing can be specified.
 However, the driver will call to confirm the delivery time and deliveries can be at your workplace if it is more convenient.